ECF 3.14.0 Now Available (6/20/2018)

 ECF Remote Services/Remote Service Admin SDK and the ECF SDK for Eclipse.

-To explain: The ECF repository has three top-level items for install:
+To explain: The ECF repository has four top-level items for install:

 - ECF SDK for Eclipse